dannyurru/eco395m-final-picklespots/README.md

 <li>Daily weather for the top 50 visited cities in the United States (Average Temperature and Weather Description)</li>
 <li>Prominent pickleball courts in and nearby the aforementioned cities, including data on the number of courts available at each location, and the state of the court's lines and net.</li>
 <h2 align="center">Reproducibility</h2>
 The reproducibility of this project is doable, but requires a lot of information.
 To scrape the courts on Pickleheads, the Selenium package is needed in order to gain access to the web browser since the website uses Cloudflare to prevent scraping.
-After obtaining the information of courts in the cities, .
+After obtaining the information of courts in each cities, you can create a CSV which all the courts and upload it to an SQL database.
 <h2 align="center">Limitations of Project</h2>
 <li>We are only using information for the 50 most visited cities in the United States, so we are limiting the interface's responses to the data we are scraping from.</li>
-<li>We are limiting our activities to that of pickleball courts, so more urban destinations might be limited in the number of pickleball courts that are in the area, and sequentially limits the amount that can be scraped and recommended.</li>
+<li>We are limiting our activities to that of pickleball courts, so more urban cities might have a lower density of courts within the center and may only recommend courts further away.</li>
-<li></li>
+<li>Since it is difficult to accurately measure if the courts are currently in use, a person might show up to courts only to find out that there are none open.</li>
 <h2 align="center">Extensions of Project</h2>
-A good start for extending the model can be to include more cities in each state.
-The inclusion of all major cities in the United States can broaden the recommendations given for users of the interface for other courts.
+<li>A good start for extending the model can be to include more cities in each state.
+The inclusion of all major cities in the United States can broaden the recommendations given for users of the interface for other courts.</li>
-The inclusion of other outdoor activitues - such as parks, kayaking, and biking paths - can give users more variety what they could do in the city they select.
+<li>The inclusion of other outdoor activitues - such as parks, kayaking, and biking paths - can give users more variety what they could do in the city they select.</li>
+<li>The inclusion of Yelp or other review sites could add people's opinions about the courts and more easily rank each court in a city</li>
 <h2 align="center">Sources of Datatsets</h2>
 <li>The cities we are using for this project were selected by this website as the top 50 travel destinations in the United States: https://www.aaa.com/tripcanvas/article/50-top-travel-destinations-in-the-us-CM534#methodology</li>
 <li>The list of pickleball courts comes from Pickleheads: https://www.pickleheads.com/</li>
-<li>The weather data comes from scraping the weather information on : https://dressmyrun.com/</li>
+<li>The weather data comes from scraping the weather information on Dress my Run: https://dressmyrun.com/</li>